 The most basic horse barn flooring material is concrete.
 While this is a common and affordable option, concrete lacks any visual appeal and it has a tendency to crack.
 However, the alarming concern with concrete flooring is that it becomes dangerously slippery when wet.
 This means when it becomes wet from snow or rain or water from the wash bay, your horse is at risk for sustaining serious injury due to slipping on the wet floor.

-As veteran horse barn and horse facilities builders, we know the safety of your horses is paramount.
+As veteran horse barn builders, we know the safety of your horses is paramount.
 We help our clients understand other flooring options available to them, depending on their needs and constraints.

 Horse Barn and Equestrian Facility Floor Options